CollabCreators/social_net/README.md

 SocialNet helps you write apps that need to interact with Twitter, Instagram and Facebook.

+## Note: Only Instagram works at the moment

 After [configuring your Twitter app](#configuring-your-twitter-app), you can run commands like: